Electronic Code Book

 Schema password username

-Now let's try to find the size of the delimiter, if we play with different size of username and password we get the following results:
+Now let's try to find the delimiter size, if we play with different size of username and password we get the following results:

 We can see that the size of the decoded cookie goes from 8 to 16 bytes when the length of the Username+Password is greater than 7.
 We can infer from this value that the delimiter is a single byte since the encryption is done per block of 8 bytes.